 First Things First

-Naturally, separation is the first step in a divorce.
-Already child custody can be a problem, before the divorce is even finalized.
-Once you’re living separately from your ex, some type of arrangement will need to be made as to when children will spend time with you and when they’ll spend time with the other parental figure in their life.
+CHILD Custody can be a problem, before the divorce is even finalized.
+Once you MAY BE LIVING separately from your ex, OR EVEN WHEN YOU CONTINUE TO COHABIT, some type of arrangement will need to be made as to when children will spend time with you and when they’ll spend time with the other parental figure in their life.

-According to New Jersey law, parenting time determines child support as well as non-child support expenses.
-So, not only is this parenting time arrangement important to the children, it’s going to matter greatly as to how child support payments will be determined.
+According to New Jersey, child custody MAY determine child support as well as non-child support expenses.
+So, not only is this custody arrangement important to the children, it’s going to matter greatly as to how child support payments will be determined.

-Things such as the following need to be worked out:
+Things like the following need to be worked out:

-• How much time will be spent with either parent?
+- How many days, weeks, months, or years will be spent with either parent?

 Child Custody in New Jersey